Meadowlarke/Bibliography/Bibliography.md

 Is this a divergent ability?
 A disabled ability akin to a female masculinity?

+##### Younge, Paschal Yao. _Music and Dance Traditions of Ghana: History, Performance, and Teaching._ Jefferson, N.C.: McFarland & Company, 2011.

+46: Agbadza.

+47: Social contexts of the music.

+49: Dance, organization of.

+314: Transcription using mnemonics.

+316-349: Appendix of transcriptions.

 #### Z

 ##### Zayaruznaya, Anna.
 "What Fortune can Do to a Minim." _Journal of the American Musicological Society_ 65, no. 2 (2012): 313-381.